jimfoltz/NFM-for-SketchUp/README.md

  * lightF
  * lightB

-Multiple special names can be used for any material, separated by a space.
+Multiple special names can be used for any material, separated by spaces.

 ## Exporting Car Codes ##